qpliu/esolang/necksheen/README.md

 the expression to the variable.
 A variable may not be reassigned.

-A break statement exits the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true.
+A break statement exits the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
 If the loop is exited, all queues declared in the loop are closed.

-A continue statement returns execution to the top of the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true.
+A continue statement returns execution to the top of the named or, if unspecified, the innermost enclosing, loop statement if the expression evaluates to true or if the expression is omitted.
 If the loop is continued, all queues declared in the loop are closed.

-A fork statement declares a queue with either a loop or another queue, which must be in scope.
+A fork statement declares a queue with either a loop or another queue.
 Executing a fork starts a new thread.
 The forking thread can communicate with the new thread by receiving from or sending to the queue.
 The new thread executes the unnamed loop and can communicate with the forking thread by receiving from or sending to the queue.
-If the fork statement references another queue instead of specifying a loop, the other queue must be in scope and must be declared with a loop, and the new thread executes that loop and communicates with the forking thread with that other queue.
+If the fork statement references another queue instead of specifying a loop, the other queue must be declared with a loop and must be declared in a loop that encloses the fork statement, and the new thread executes that loop and communicates with the forking thread with that other queue.
 The new thread exits when it breaks the loop of the fork statement.
 The queue identifier is also the loop identifier in the body of the loop.

 A loop statement is an optionally named list of statements.
 When execution reaches the end of the list of statements, all queues